-Reactide is more of a one click setup that installs and runs a custom browser simulator, an integrated node server and offers hot module re-loading by default.
+Reactide is more of a one-click setup that installs and runs a custom browser simulator, an integrated node server, and offers hot module re-loading by default.

-Because of the live reloading within the development environment, you do not need to do flip flop between code files and browser to check the changes made.
+Because of the live reloading within the development environment, you do not need to do a flip flop between code files and browser to check the changes made.

 Github link – React IDE for web development